 Most shortening varieties that you find at the regular grocery store are made from soybean oil (and most contain trans fats).
-Spectrum shortening is a great option if you are avoiding soybean oil.
+Spectrum shortening is a great option if you are avoiding soybean oil because it is palm oil-based.
 You can buy it online and can also be found in your local specialty food store.
 If you have a dairy AND soy allergy, this would be a great alternative to margarine for baking.

 Coconut oil is another substitute option that can be used in place of shortening and margarine.
 Just use the same amount of coconut oil as you would shortening or margarine.

-Do a web search for “soy free soy sauce” and you’ll find a number of ideas on how to make it yourself.
+Search for "soy-free soy sauce" and you'll find a number of ideas on how to make it yourself.

 I have to admit, I have never had miso so I wouldn't miss it if I had to avoid soy.
 If one of the visitors to this site hadn't asked meabout a miso soup substitution, I wouldn't have sought out a substitute.
 I searched the Internet and found South River Miso, a company that makes several types of soy free miso.
 They also have recipes for miso soup.
 If you are missing miso or feeling adventurous, check it out!